Conformal graphs as twisted partition functions

 Another observation is that $\langle\cQ\rangle_0=-8\pi\rho^{D=4}_{m_0\mapsto m_1+m_2}$ where $\rho^D_{m_0\mapsto m_1+m_2}$ is the $D$-dimensional $1\mapsto 2$ decay phase space of relativistic massive particles.
 Since

-with $\lambda(a,b,c)=a^2+b^2+c^2-2ab-2ac-2bc$ the K\"all\'en triangle function, we see that if we set $a=m_1/m_0$ and \mbox{$b=m_2/m_0$}, then $\langle\cQ\rangle_0$ represents the phase space for a virtual process with $\lambda <0$ \cite{Kaldamae:2014fua}.
+with $\lambda(a,b,c)=a^2+b^2+c^2-2ab-2ac-2bc$ the K\"all\'en triangle function, we see that if we set \mbox{$a=m_1/m_0$} and \mbox{$b=m_2/m_0$}, then $\langle\cQ\rangle_0$ represents the phase space for a virtual process with $\lambda <0$ \cite{Kaldamae:2014fua}.
 Then, our (\ref{ZL}) is reminiscent to eq.
 (7) of \cite{Delbourgo:2003zi} that gives a recurrent relationship for higher dimensional $1\mapsto 2$ relativistic phase spaces.

-Finally, we note that equations such as (\ref{Oaverage}) and (\ref{Qaverage}) lead naturally to the resummation of infinite series.
+We further note that equations such as (\ref{Oaverage}) and (\ref{Qaverage}) lead naturally to the resummation of infinite series.
 For example, by virtue of (\ref{Oaverage}) the infinite product $Z=\prod_{n=0}^{\infty}Z_n$ satisfies the inhomogenous first order equation

 This can be integrated to